Jeremy Hunt refuses to say Boris Johnson is an ‘honest man’

 Jeremy Hunt has declined to say whether Boris Johnson is an honest man and said he “hopes” the Prime Minister will lead the Conservative Party into the next general election.

-The ex-cabinet minister again refused to rule himself out of a future Tory leadership contest, but said it was not the right moment.
+The ex-cabinet minister again refused to rule himself out of a future Tory leadership contest, but said now was not the right moment.

 Asked on the BBC’s Sunday Morning programme whether Mr Johnson is “an honest man” in the wake of the partygate scandal, Mr Hunt hesitated and then said that “talking about personalities is not a helpful thing to do” when faced with a “serious” international situation such as the Ukraine war.

-Quizzed by presenter Sophie Raworth on whether the Prime Minister is the best person to lead the Tory party into the next election, Mr Hunt answered: “I very much hope so.
+Quizzed by presenter Sophie Raworth on whether the Prime Minister was the best person to lead the Tory party into the next election, Mr Hunt answered: “I very much hope so.

 “I hope he can turn things round, because, as I say, I don’t think this is the moment for a leadership contest.”